Sheila Babauta | Chairwoman / Treasurer

 Healthy Oceans & People Empowerment (HOPE) is an ocean conservation program that allows sixth-graders, college students, guided by ocean elders and other ocean experts to join forces in protecting their home.

-(2019 – present)
+(2019 – 2023)

 Friends of the Mariana Trench Welcome Opportunity for Community Participation in Ocean Conservation